CXL-DMSim: A Full-System CXL Disaggregated Memory Simulator With Comprehensive Silicon Validation: CXL-DMSim Design and Implementation

-The memory medium is designed to be technology-agnostic, which means it can be the conventional charge-based memories such as DRAM and Flash, or emerging resistance-based non-volatile memories such as RRAM and MRAM.
-In the case of DRAM, the memory capacity of device is declared via the BARs.
-During the startup of simulation on CXL-DMSim, the host machine is requested to allocate memory in the heap space of the host process based on the BAR space capacity specified in the Python script.
-Afterwards, upon receiving read and write requests from the memory controller, the memory medium accesses the data at the corresponding address and generates responses if needed.
-For the memory medium, we currently offer two DRAM models.
-The first is a coarse-grained model that offers a faster simulation at the cost of some accuracy.
-The second is the native DRAM model from gem5, which provides higher simulation accuracy but operates at a slower speed.
-Additionally, thanks to the modular design of gem5, other existing memory models, such as the NVM model and DRAMSim model, can be easily integrated into our expander model to accommodate the research needs of various users.
+The memory module is designed to be technology-agnostic, which means it can be the conventional charge-based memories such as DRAM and Flash, or emerging resistance-based non-volatile memories such as RRAM and MRAM.
+The memory capacity of the device is declared to the host via the BARs during system startup.
+When the memory controller's transaction queue receives read and write requests from the CXL controller, it schedules the requests to access data at the corresponding addresses and generates responses if needed.
+Thanks to our well-designed modular structure, existing memory models from gem5, including native DRAM models, DRAMSim models, and NVM models, can be directly integrated into our expander's backend.
+Additionally, we provide a coarse-grained DRAM model that offers faster simulation speed at the cost of reduced accuracy.